 ||Students & graduate students

-If you want to participate, please fill in the registration form (CLICK HERE) and return it by e-mail to Robert Krause (firstname.lastname@example.org) no later than December 10, 2018.
-Further information about accommodation in Groningen and preparation for the course will be made available shortly.
+If you want to participate in the online event, please fill in the registration form (CLICK HERE) and return it by e-mail to Christine Timmerman (email@example.com) no later than 3 January 2021.
+Further information about preparation for the course will be made available well in advance of the course.

 For an overview of earlier Winter Schools on Longitudinal Social Network Analysis, click here.